President, National Space Society

 National Space Society Board of Governors

-Notkin is also an award-winning author and has written hundreds of published articles on meteoritics, paleontology, astronomy, adventure travel, history, and the arts, with his work appearing in Astronomy, Astronomy Now, Sky & Telescope, USA Today, Wired, Reader’s Digest, American Digger, and many other national and international publications.
-He is the author of the books Meteorite Hunting: How To Find Treasure From Space and Rock Star: Adventures Of A Meteorite Man (featuring an original introduction by Geoff’s lifelong friend Neil Gaiman), and a science and arts blog, The Logical Lizard, at www.geoffnotkin.com.
+Notkin has published hundreds of articles on meteorite science, paleontology, astronomy, adventure travel, and the arts, with his work appearing in National Geographic, Smithsonian, Astronomy, Sky & Telescope, USA Today, Wired, Reader’s Digest, and many other publications.
+He is the author of three books including the award-winning Meteorite Hunting: How To Find Treasure From Space.
+His spaceflight and tech column, “Throwing Pebbles at the Sky,” is exclusive to the National Space Society magazine, Ad Astra.

 An authority on meteorites, Notkin has worked with many of the world’s leading institutions, including The American Museum of Natural History, New York; The Natural History Museum, London; and the Vienna Museum of Natural History.
 He is a member of The Explorer’s Club, is on the Board of Governors of the National Space Society, the Advisory Board of Deep Space Industries, and the Board of Directors of the Astrosociology Research Institute.
 The minor planet 132904, discovered at Mount Palomar, was officially named “Notkin” by the Minor Planet Center in recognition of his contributions to science and education.

 By the age of seven Notkin was already an avid rock hound, fossil collector, and amateur astronomer.
 “I was amazed that you could see other worlds through a telescope from an English garden,” he states, recalling his childhood.
 “The epiphany came at London’s Geological Museum.
 In the Hall of Meteorites I realized that the study of meteorites is the perfect combination of geology and astronomy.
 I have been hooked ever since.”